wendigo295/Code2Vec/README.md

 In order to have a preprocessed dataset to train a network on, you can either download our preprocessed dataset, or create a new dataset of your own.

-#### Download our preprocessed dataset of ~14M examples (compressed: 6.3GB, extracted 32GB)
+#### Download preprocessed dataset of ~14M examples (compressed: 6.3GB, extracted 32GB)
 ```
 wget https://s3.amazonaws.com/code2vec/data/java14m_data.tar.gz
 tar -xvzf java14m_data.tar.gz
 ```
-This will create a data/java14m/ sub-directory, containing the files that hold that training, test and validation sets, and a vocabulary file for various dataset properties.
+This will create a data/java14m/ sub-directory, containing the files that hold the training, test and validation sets, and a vocabulary file for various dataset properties.

 #### Creating and preprocessing a new Java dataset